oliveira002/FEUP-CG/tp1/README.md

 # CG 2022/2023

-## Group T0xG0y
+## Group T01G04

 ## TP 1 Notes

-(add your main observations/remarks about your experiments here, in a bulleted list, and remove this line.
-Some examples below)

-- In exercise 1 we observed X
+- In exercise 1 we learned how to draw different geometrical figures.
-- In exercise 2 we had difficulties in Y
+- In exercise 2 we didn't have any difficulties.

 ![Screenshot 1](screenshots/cg-t0xgxx-tp1-n.png)